 Engaging Through an Anti-Racist Lens: A Discussion with Sophie McGinley

 Join Sophie McGinley, Assistant Planner at the City of Eugene, OR, and Caity Belta, Engagement Manager at Bang the Table, as they discuss preparation, implementation, fears, and successes when ‘doing’ public engagement through an anti-racist lens.
 Sophie is halfway through their Middle Housing Project.
-Having arrived at the outreach phase of this process, Caity and Sophie will explore how to reach underrepresented populations.
+Having arrived at the outreach phase of this process, Caity and Sophie explore how to reach underrepresented populations.

 - How this public engagement plan was crafted within the context of antiracism.